 Tunisia orders army to protect businesses amid protests

-Tunisian President Beji Caid Essebsi delivers a speech in Tunis, Wednesday, May 10, 2017.
-Tunisia's president has taken the unusual step of ordering the army to protect businesses struggling because of weeks of protests over unemployment and corruption.
+Tunisian President Beji Caid Essebsi gestures during a speech in Tunis, Wednesday, May 10, 2017.

 Comments